Germany travel advice

 You must be at least 18 years old to drive a vehicle in Germany.

 You can use your valid Canadian driver’s licence for up to 6 months.
-After 6 months, you must exchange your Canadian licence for a German one.
+If you plan to drive in Germany for more than 6 months, you must exchange your Canadian license for a German one.
 Allow up to 6 weeks for German authorities to exchange your licence.

 You must always carry written permission from the registered owner of the vehicle if the vehicle doesn’t belong to you.